saltyorg/Sandbox/.github/PULL_REQUEST_TEMPLATE.md

 For new roles please include a brief description of what this app does, or what the purpose of this role is.
 Include a link to the docker container used, the projects home page and a link to the documentation if it exists.

+It would be greatly appreciated if you create a sandbox documentation page yourself and do a PR into the [docs repo](https://github.com/saltyorg/docs).
+You, as the person creating the role, have presumably used the thing and are presumably familiar with any setup steps required.
+Anyone else here would need to research that.

 For existing roles, please include a summary of the change and which issue is fixed if any.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 # How Has This Been Tested?